TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 PCR Usage
 =========

-The TCG DRTM architecture there are three PCRs defined for usage, PCR.Details (PCR17), PCR.Authorities (PCR18), and PCR.DLME_Authority (PCR19).
+In the TCG DRTM architecture there are three PCRs defined for usage, PCR.Details (PCR17), PCR.Authorities (PCR18), and PCR.DLME_Authority (PCR19).
 For a deeper understanding of Detail and Authorities it is recommended to review the TCG DRTM architecture.